gregv12/servicestarter-example/README.md

 | riskManager         | Manages risk                                                      |                                                      |

 ## Stopping the riskManager
-Ensure all service are running then push stop service for the riskManager, the following actions will occur:
+Ensure all service are running then stop the risk manager

+### Push stop service for the riskManager
 | Service name        | Status                      | Stop task executing | Stop task completed |
 |---------------------|-----------------------------|---------------------|---------------------|
 | orderGateway        | STOPPING                    | yes                 |                     |